- 2010 Standards

 - Biodegrades more quickly than rice straw.

 - Wheat straw may contribute to the spread of invasive weeds.
 Specifying certified weed free straw would help mitigate this problem.
-Information on sources for Certified Weed Free Straw are available at the following web sites:

 - If you need a large amount of material for the coming year, contact vendors early in the growing season to make sure sufficient weed-free forage/straw will be certified and available for your project needs.